 Training with FWTSA

 Forest Way Teaching School Alliance is based in the North West Leicestershire area and our accredited providers are University of Derby, University of Leicester and Loughborough University.
-We are now in our seventh year of delivering both Primary and Secondary School Direct PGCE.
+We are now in our ninth year of delivering both Primary and Secondary School Direct PGCE.

 Your placement will be at one of our Alliance schools.
 With 40+ primary, 6 secondary and 3 special schools, there is a huge array of expertise on hand which gives trainees a great breadth of opportunity.